Starwarsfan2099/PyWinDbg/README.md

 Or it can be automatically set with `break_funk FUNCTION LIBRARY` (`bf`).
 When a breakpoint is hit, the prompt will return so commands can be run.

+`Note: Images may be different from the current versions output due to updates and changes.`

 ## When a breakpoint is hit
 ![Printing registers](https://github.com/Starwarsfan2099/PyWinDbg/blob/master/Screenshots/print_registers.png)
 `print_reg` or `pr` will print all registers.